AddyRdz/python-containers/README.md

 	  'points': 25  # points the player scored
 	}
 	```
+2. Next, add an additional "score" dictionary to the `scores` list.
 3. Iterate over the items in the `scores` list and print<br>
    **_[name] scored [points] points_**<br>
    for each item in the list.